cisagov/ScubaGear/baselines/aad.md

 link](https://docs.microsoft.com/en-us/microsoft-365/admin/manage/set-password-expiration-policy?view=o365-worldwide#set-password-expiration-policy)
 to configure the password expiration policy.

-## 11. Highly Privileged User Management and Monitoring
+## 11. Highly Privileged User Administration

-Limit the number of users, to include "breakglass" accounts, that are assigned the role of Global Administrator to minimize risks of tenant compromise.
+Microsoft Entra provides different ways of administering highly privileged roles and groups through Azure Active Directory and Privileged Identity Management (PIM) The following policies describe baselines for managing and monitoring highly privileged roles.
+Note, some of these policy will be augmented in the next release to include functionality provided by the PIM for Groups feature.

 ### Policies
 #### MS.AAD.11.1v1